ABoyWithALaptop/eCormmerceDemo/README.md

 **_Frontend_**

+- [x] setting up routing with react-router
+- [x] basic layout with header and footer
+- [x] basic screen for landing page (missing animation and some slider)
-- [x] responsive for mobile and tablet for landing page
+- [ ] responsive for mobile and tablet for landing page
 - [ ] admin panel
 - [ ] animation for landing page
 - [ ] product page